Salwa Judum: State sponsoring of militias

 In April 2008, a Supreme Court bench directed the state government to refrain from supporting and encouraging Salwa Judum: "It is a question of law and order.
 You cannot give arms to somebody (a civilian) and allow him to kill.
 You will be an abettor of the offence under Section 302 of the Indian Penal Code."
 The state government had earlier denied Salwa Judum being a state-sponsored movement.
 The Supreme Court later directed the state government to take up remedial measures suggested in the earlier NHRC report.
 The Human Rights Commission alleged that security forces collaborated with Salwa Judum in their fight against the Maoists.

 In December 2008, replying to a petition filed with the Supreme Court, the state government acknowledged that Salwa Judum and security forces had burned houses and looted property.

 In an order, the Supreme Court mentioned that people take arms for survival and against inhuman implementation of law depriving the weak, and not senselessly.
 The court pointed out the importance of formalised state police actions, in ways that do not ignore constitutional values:

 "Given humanity's collective experience with unchecked power, which becomes its own principle and its practice its own raison d'etre, resulting in the eventual dehumanisation of all people, the scouring of the earth by the unquenchable thirst for natural resources by imperialist powers, and the horrors of two World Wars, modern Constitutionalism posits that no wielder of power should be allowed to claim the right to perpetrate the state's violence against any one, much less its own citizens, unchecked by law, and notions of innate human dignity of every individual."

 Effects

-Encouraged by the highly positive results of the movement in the region, the government was planning to launch a people's movement in the insurgency-hit state of Manipur along similar lines.
+Encouraged by the highly effective results of the movement in the region, the government was planning to launch a people's movement in the insurgency-hit state of Manipur along similar lines.
 In 2006, Karnataka raised a similar force employing tribal youths to fight Naxalism in the state, as did Andhra Pradesh prior to it.
 Jharkhand is another state that has been successfully using SPOs to counter left-wing terrorists.